E-Sh4rk/VVVVVV-AI/README.md

 Just place it into the `game` directory
 (the executable should be called `VVVVVV.exe`, and all its dependencies must be present, such as `data.zip`).

-- The folder `bot` contains a search-based bot written in Julia (work in progress).
+- The folder `bot` contains a search-based bot written in Julia.

 - The folder `pybot` contains the a ML-based bot.
 It uses a deep Q network based on [this Python implementation](https://github.com/Kaixhin/Rainbow).